growingdevs/growingdevs.github.io/_posts/2014-05-22-building-a-conference-from-scratch.md

 All of this information is stored on a central server, Lodge, that has a simple JSON API.
 The Lodge is a Python web app written in [Flask](http://flask.pocoo.org/) and hosted on [Heroku](http://heroku.com).
 The iOS app itself is a small client to the API using [AFNetworking](http://afnetworking.org) for making calls to the server.

-We distribute to staff devices via [TestFlight](http://testflightapp.com).
+We distribute the app to staff devices via [TestFlight](http://testflightapp.com).
 If an emergency fix needs to be pushed out, TestFlight can force people to upgrade, ensuring that everyone is using the latest version.

 ## The Other Stuff